truffet/backtest_engine/README.md

 2- launch omnisci CLI -> "omnisci_cli.sh"

 # Launch Backtest on bitcoin/bitmex_perps
-- create database bitmex with 'init.sh'
+- create or update trades history data in database with 'init.sh'

--
+# Issues to be fixed
+- find a way to handle max-rows in a database if needed (2^62 default limit)